kyessenov/envoymesh/README.md

   processing logic.
 - To simplify the deployment model, sidecar container includes both the proxy and its controller.
+- No support for health checks in the application deployment.

 ## Build instructions